Union of Commonwealth Realms: A good idea, 100 years too late.

 For some, in a post-Brexit world, the idea of a return to, say, a Union of Commonwealth Realms, holds renewed appeal.
 I’m not unsympathetic to that.
 The idea has, in principle, much to commend it: with a common language, similar institutions, shared legal frameworks, and a lot of shared cultural heritage, such a union would be a more ‘natural’ fit, in many ways, than the European Union.

 One could imagine, for example, a Commonwealth ‘Schengen’ equivalent, with free movement between the realms.
-Or a Commonwealth ‘Erasmus’ equivalent, enabling students to study in other countries – and, except in Quebec (and parts of Mauritius and Vanuatu), they wouldn’t even have to learn another language.
+Or a Commonwealth ‘Erasmus’ equivalent, enabling students to study in other countries – and, except in Quebec (and parts of Mauritius and Vanuatu), they wouldn’t even have to learn French or any other language.
 With the US cooling in its support for NATO and the EU looking to form a common army, there could be a Commonwealth Defence Alliance.
 And that’s on top of whatever free trade zone / customs union / single market might be constructed.

-A Commonwealth Union would need only thin and skeletal governing institutions, managing common affairs in a simple and intergovernmental: an annual meeting of Heads of Government providing strategic direction, a Council of Permanent Representatives making policy decisions by qualified majority voting, a Secretariat to make it all happen, and that’s about it.
+A Commonwealth Union would need only thin and skeletal governing institutions, managing common affairs in a simple and intergovernmental way: an annual meeting of Heads of Government providing strategic direction, a Council of Permanent Representatives making policy decisions by qualified majority voting, a Secretariat to make it all happen, and that’s about it.
 Other, advisory and non-binding institutional co-operation could take place through co-operative bodies that already exist: the Commonwealth Parliamentary Association and the Commonwealth Judges and Magistrates Association.

-There are also pragmatic considerations.
+There are other pragmatic considerations.
 Leaving the European Union, which has been six decades in the making, and trying to recreate some sort of Commonwealth Union from scratch would be huge project.
-All those infamous banana rules would have to be re-written.
+All those infamous ‘banana rules’ would have to be re-written.
 We’d still need an equivalent to the ‘Social Chapter’ to protect workers’ rights, and an equivalent of the European Health Insurance Card so that, say, Australians and Canadians can use each other’s public healthcare systems without incident.
 That’s a lot of work.
 It could take decades.

-So a Commonwealth Union or Union of Commonwealth Realms is a nice idea.
+So a Commonwealth Union or Union of Commonwealth Realms is perhaps a nice idea.
 It has a certain logic and appeal to it.
 But practically speaking it’s a non-starter.
-The future is European, not British.
-The Commonwealth connection will remain valuable, on the cultural level, but it cannot replace the EU as our primary trading bloc.
+Like it or not, the future is European, not British.
+The Commonwealth connection will remain valuable, on the cultural and sporting level, but it cannot replace the EU as our primary trading bloc and primary political alliance.